Career Guidance for Students with Disabilities

 - Anytime during employment

 Most employers appreciate accommodation discussions during the interview process.
 It shows confidence and acceptance of who you are, and most likely the employer will respect your candidness about your needs to perform effectively in the role.
 It is also important to request accommodations before your work performance is impacted.
-The staff in Employer Engagement and Career Design are available discuss your individual situation with you.
+The staff in Accessibility Resources or the Career Development Center are available to discuss your individual situation with you.

 If you have made the decision to disclose, spend some time preparing a script.
 Be brief, positive and focus on your ability to do the job.
 Succinctly mention your condition and what types of job accommodations would allow you to meet the job requirements.
 For example, you may say something like: